codepath/android-booksearch-exercise/README.md

 ## Suggested Extensions

-1. Replace ActionBar with Toolbar
-2. Use SearchView to search for books with a title
+1. Use SearchView to search for books with a title
-3. Show ProgressBar before each network request
+2. Show ProgressBar before each network request
-4. Add a detail view to display more information about the selected book from the list
+3. Add a detail view to display more information about the selected book from the list
-5. Use a share intent to recommend a book to friends
+4. Use a share intent to recommend a book to friends

 ## Libraries